modulo-dm/modulo/README.md

 ### With `homebrew`

+Coming Soon!

-Homebrew will download and build `modulo` from source, so you'll need Xcode 8.1 for this to work.
+~~Homebrew will download and build `modulo` from source, so you'll need Xcode 8.1 for this to work.~~

 ```bash
 $ brew install modulo